alyabouzaid/SmartCook/README.md

 #### React & Redux

 We use React to build our responsive frontend and utilize its advantages of reusable components and real time rendering.
-We use Redux for global state management since our frontend components need to communicate with each other and are dependent on many global and dynamic properties.
+We use Redux for global state management since our frontend components need to communicate with each other and are dependent on many global and dynamic properties; Redux-thunk middleware to write action creators to deal with asynchronous actions.
 Both React and Redux enable us to build highly scalable frontend components.

 #### MongoDB

-A NoSQL database is used in our project to allow us flexible storage of varied types of information.
-This flexibility doesn’t come handy with an SQL database which is restricted to only using tables related by foreign keys.
-MongoDB is used specifically because of its real-time integration and indexing efficiency along with its free cloud base service Atlas.
+A NoSQL database is used in our project to allow flexible storage of varied types of information.
+This flexibility does not come in handy with a SQL database which is restricted to only using tables related to foreign keys.
+MongoDB is used specifically because of its real-time integration and indexing efficiency along with its free cloud base service, Mongo Atlas.
 The cloud base service aspect is detrimental when we compare MongoDB with other viable options like CouchDB which has a limited time free trial for its services.
-We used MongoDB to store user info, recipe journals, food pictures and ingredient inventory data.
+We used MongoDB to store user info, recipe journals, food pictures, ingredient inventory, and journal entries data.

 #### Node & Express